 Create actions that modify input table data

-The Update row(s) and Delete row(s) actions are public beta features that are currently in development.
-The sections describing the Update row(s) and Delete row(s) actions should not be considered official published documentation until Sigma removes this notice and the beta flags on the corresponding features in the Sigma service.
+This page should not be considered official published documentation until Sigma removes this notice and the beta flag on the corresponding feature(s) in the Sigma service.
+For the full beta feature disclaimer, see Beta features.

 Workbooks support actions that add, update, or delete rows in input tables.
-These actions are designed to support form functionality but can be used in other ways to accommodate different data app use cases.
+These actions are designed to support form functionality but can be used in other ways to accommodate different app use cases.

 User requirements